 top of page

 My name is Tirthankar Poddar.
 (You can call me 2Blue.)
 I’m a singer, actor, writer, and producer.
 In 1997, I left Agartala for Mumbai to chase a dream.
-With that move, a new adventure began.
+I didn’t know it then, but that was the day everything changed.

 Mumbai almost broke me.
 But when I finally climbed on stage at Jazz By The Bay, it didn't matter anymore.
-I stood where my heroes did—hungry and alive—so happy that I hugged a waiter and cried.
-That waiter now runs the city's finest diner.
+Standing in the light where my heroes once stood, I was hungry and tired.
+Yet so happy I hugged a waiter and cried.
+That waiter now runs one of the city's finest diners.
 To this day, he hasn't let me pay.

-Soon, I was invited to join Vayu.
-Together, we headlined every major music festival in the country.
+After five grinding years, I was invited to join Vayu.
+We headlined every major festival in the country.
 The only problem was my day job.
-A Project Manager wasn't expected to have my attitude, hair, or tattoos.
-The contrast deepened when I became Vice President.
-Then at 40, I quit.
+A Project Manager wasn't supposed to look, sound, or behave like me.
+It only got worse when they made me Vice President.
+So, at 40, I walked away.
 They called it foolish.
 I called it the wisest thing I had ever done.
 I chose music full-time.

-Now at 50, I’ve sung to 150K+ in India, Thailand, and the UAE, starred in two rock musicals, hosted my own radio show, and performed with Bumblefoot (Guns N' Roses), George Lynch (Dokken), and Paul Di'Anno (Iron Maiden).
+Now in my 50s, I’ve sung to more than 150,000 people in India, Thailand, and the UAE, starred in two rock musicals, hosted and produced my own radio show, and performed with Bumblefoot (Guns N' Roses), George Lynch (Dokken), and Paul Di'Anno (Iron Maiden).
+I wouldn't change a thing.

 Along the way, I’ve received awards including: